 The Minnesota Historical Society preserves and makes available a wide range of materials chronicling Minnesota's history and culture.
 The goals of the Collections Department are to collect and preserve; provide access and interpretation; and engage in education and outreach.
 This blog is a tool to share these stories and let people know what is happening in the department.

-Photograph by William Henry Illingworth.
-See the photo in Collections Online.
+See more images of the club in Collections Online.